-The following pages contain a list of the representative groups and organisations that will be directly consulted on the various aspects of the Local Development Framework.
+The following is a list of the representative groups and organisations that will be directly consulted on the various aspects of the Local Development Framework.
+The list relates to successor bodies where reorganisation has occurred.

-The list of consultees has been divided into two groups: consultees who are groups that have shown, or are known to have, an interest in the planning of the district in the past and therefore will be consulted (see Table 4).
+The list of consultees contains groups that have shown, or are known to have, an interest in the planning of the district in the past and therefore will be consulted (see Table 5).
+Not all those listed in Table 5 will necessarily be consulted on all aspects of the Local Development Framework.
+The Council will endeavour to consult the groups listed when relevant.